rahmedy/Note-Taker/README.md

   * DELETE `/api/notes/:id` - Should receive a query parameter containing the id of a note to delete.
 This means you'll need to find a way to give each note a unique `id` when it's saved.
 In order to delete a note, you'll need to read all notes from the `db.json` file, remove the note with the given `id` property, and then rewrite the notes to the `db.json` file.

-## User Story

-AS a user, I want to be able to write and save notes

-I want to be able to delete notes I've written before

-SO that I can organize my thoughts and keep track of tasks I need to complete

 ## Questions ?